Copyright © 2017 The Best Remaining Seats

 This list of venues was first compiled in 2014 with an initial goal of finding all of the historic theaters in the United States that were still open and available to experience.
 As the project went on - and on and on - it became obvious that there were more than movie houses still surviving and the definition of "open" was rather fluid.
 It also became clear that it was necessary to start taking note of the venues that weren't open, but could be.
 And the places that still have an organ.
 And all of the additional names they're known by......

-Now over 3900 entries later, more places to include are still being found (thanks to many of the resources listed on the Sites page, as well as Google Alerts).
+Now over 3900 entries later, more are still being found (thanks to many of the resources listed on the Sites page and Google Alerts).

 As you move through the states you'll see that venues are categorized as